-Return Periods (in years) Exceeding Probability 1 in 50 2.0% 1 in 100 1.0% 1 in 250 0.4% 1 in 500 0.2% 1 in 1,000 0.1% (Dollars in millions) Zone/ Peril Southeast U.S., Wind \$ 397 \$ 610 \$ 796 \$ 1,029 \$ 1,200 \$ 1,324 California, Earthquake Europe, Wind 103 146 330 366 589 533 942 713 1,168 822 1,326 890
+Return Periods (in years) Exceeding Probability in 20 .0% in 50 2.0% 1 in 250 0.4% 1 in 500 0.2% n 1,000 0.1% (Dollars in millions) Zone/ Peril Southeast U.S., Wind \$ 408 \$ 638 \$ 852 \$ 1,083 \$ 1,243 \$ 1,396 California, Earthquake 116 350 596 846 1,080 1,291 Texas, Wind 107 296 509 952 1,260 1,438

-The Company believes that its methods of monitoring, analyzing and managing catastrophe exposures provide a credible risk management framework, which are integrated with its enterprise risk management, underwriting and capital management plans.
+The Company believes that its methods of monitoring, analyzing and managing catastrophe exposures provide a credible risk management framework, which is integrated with its enterprise risk management, underwriting and capital management plans.
 However, there is much uncertainty and imprecision inherent in the catastrophe models and the catastrophe loss estimation process generally.
 As a result, there can be no assurance that the Company will not experience losses from individual events that exceed the PML or other return period projections, perhaps by a material amount.
 Nor can there be assurance that the Company will not experience events impacting multiple zones, or multiple severe events that could, in the aggregate, exceed the Company's PML expectations by a significant amount.

 Terrorism Risk.
-The Company has limited exposure to losses from terrorism risk.
 While the Company writes some reinsurance contracts covering terrorism, the Company's risk management philosophy is to limit the amount of exposure by geographic region, and to strictly manage coverage for properties in areas that may be considered a target for terrorists.
-Although providing terrorism coverage on reinsurance contracts is negotiable, most insurance policies mandate inclusion of terrorism coverage.
-As a result, the Company is exposed to losses from terrorism on its Insurance book of business, particularly its workers' compensation and property policies.
-However, the Insurance book generally does not insure large corporations or corporate locations that represent large concentrations of risk.
+Providing terrorism coverage on reinsurance contracts is negotiable, and many, but not all, treaties exclude this coverage.
+Most insurance policies however mandate inclusion of terrorism coverage.
+As a result, the Company is exposed to losses from terrorism on both its reinsurance and its insurance book of business, particularly its workers' compensation and property policies.
+However, the insurance book generally does not insure large corporations or corporate locations that represent large concentrations of risk.